- 1 in 5 working-age Americans have provided care to an adult aged 50 and over

-Traditional LTC insurance has one distinct drawback: If you don’t need the care, you receive no benefit from the policy.
+Traditional LTC insurance has one distinct financial drawback: for those who don’t require caregiving, you’ll receive no support from the policy.
 “Today there are some new innovations in the industry that combine life insurance with LTC coverage,” Maki says.
 “If a parent doesn’t end up needing LTC, the life insurance death benefit passes income-tax-free to heirs.”

 Medicaid has limitations